New York Life Insurance Company has partnered with another very familiar name seniors are well aware of: AARP.

 While some only talk about not getting approved or having their down payment mysteriously returned months after not hearing whether they were approved or denied, others talk about being overcharged for payments or their policy canceled without their knowledge.

 We don’t think that’s right, and we’re here to help you.
-At Final Expense Direct, we only work with the best top rated final expense life insurance companies that won’t hassle your beneficiary at the worst time.
+At Final Expense Direct, we only work with the best top rated final expense life insurance companies.

 AARP Life Insurance Costs

-So, how much does AARP life insurance cost?
+So, how much does an AARP life insurance plan cost seniors?
 If you aren’t already an AARP member, you have to become one to even be considered.
 If you do an automatic renewal with a credit or debit card, it’s $12 a year, or $16 without it.
 Not too expensive, but still an extra cost if you aren’t already a member.

 With AARP, a 50-year-old male would pay $33.18 per month for life insurance.
 Now, let’s compare that same life insurance policy with Mutual of Omaha.
 The same man would pay $29.16 a month.